tomgp/words/_posts/2019-07-03-mary-barton.md

 I didn't get far with the Patrick Hamilton book, though it might just have been that my mood on the train back from seeing Mac DeMarco in Margate wasn't tuned correctly.
 I'm a huge fan of _Hangover Square_ and esp. _Slaves to Solitude_ but earlier in his career he didn't have his tendency towards florid descriptive passages under control, there's a bit of this in _20,000 Streets under the Sky_, Emma bounced off that one.
 Anyway, I'll probably try again after Summer.

+*eg.

-*eg. <blockquote>Chapter V. THE MILL ON FIRE &ndash; JEM WILSON TO THE RESCUE.</blockquote>
+ > Chapter V. THE MILL ON FIRE &ndash; JEM WILSON TO THE RESCUE. and amazingly

-and amazingly<blockquote>Chapter XXXII.
-THE TRIAL AND VERDICT &ndash; "NOT GUILTY."</blockquote>
+ >Chapter XXXII.
+THE TRIAL AND VERDICT &ndash; "NOT GUILTY."